 I have issues forwarding the VoIP digital audio to the radio and viceversa

-Can QRadioLink be used headless on the Raspberry Pi?
+Can QRadioLink be used headless (with no graphical user interface on the Raspberry Pi?

 Yes, starting with version 0.8.2, QRadioLink can be used as a terminal application (possibly daemonized) without X11 or any screens.

 Remote operation in this case is possible either via commands sent through Mumble as private messages, or via the embedded telnet server, for which you will need

 a telnet client or similar application to connect with.
 No authentication or security features are implemented at the moment, so you should not expose the configured

 remote port to the Internet and instead use SSH to connect to the system and telnet from there.
 If you are not using local audio, you will need to also enable VOIP forwarding.